- Teachers: Mrs Gateshill, Mrs Prutton, Mrs Bradburn and Mrs Bidle

 The end of Year 6 is celebrated through a Prom and special Leavers’ Service at St John’s Church in Harleston, when the whole school looks back over the leavers’ years at school and looks forward to their new beginnings at High School.

 During the year, Year 6 pupils will study Shakespeare’s A Midsummer Night’s Dream; Betsy Byars’ Midnight Fox; Micheal Morpurgo’s Kensuke’s Kingdom and famous story of The Pied Piper.
 The children will read, write and take part in drama and performances in order to enhance their understanding of the texts as well as developing their speaking and listening skills.
-Children will also have daily grammar, punctuation and spelling lessons.
+Children will also have grammar, punctuation and spelling lessons.

 During Year 6, pupils will develop their ability to solve a wider range of mathematical challenges, including increasingly complex problems demanding efficient written and mental methods of calculation.
 Pupils will be introduced to the language of algebra as a means for solving a variety of problems.
-Teaching in geometry and measures will consolidate and extend knowledge developed in number.
+Teaching of geometry and measures will consolidate and extend knowledge developed in number.
 Pupils will classify shapes with increasingly complex geometric properties and they will learn the vocabulary they need to describe them.
 By the end of year 6, pupils should be fluent in written methods for all four operations, including long multiplication and division, and in working with fractions, decimals and percentages.
 Pupils should read, spell and pronounce mathematical vocabulary correctly.

 Throughout the year, the children will cover a variety of periods and people in the history of the world including the Ancient Civilisation of the Mayas, London in the 1600s, World War II (including the significance of this to our locality) as well as influential scientists and artists.